WinVector/WVPlots/Examples/PickingThresholds/UnrollingROC.md

 ## The ROC and Class Prevalence

-It’s worth noting that the ROC depends on the false positive rate (the rate at which negatives are misclassified as positives) and true positive rate (the rate at which positives are correctly classified), *neither of which depends on class prevalence*.
+It's worth noting that the ROC depends on the false positive rate (the rate at which negatives are misclassified as positives) and true positive rate (the rate at which positives are correctly classified), *neither of which depends on class prevalence*.
 That means that ***the ROC is independent of class prevalence***.
 In other words, it can look overly optimistic when the target class is rare.

-To demonstrate, let’s look at two situations that have been designed to generate the same ROC (for the code to generate this example, see [the R markdown for this article](https://github.com/WinVector/WVPlots/blob/main/Examples/PickingThresholds/UnrollingROC.Rmd)).
+To demonstrate, let's look at two situations that have been designed to generate the same ROC (for the code to generate this example, see [the R markdown for this article](https://github.com/WinVector/WVPlots/blob/main/Examples/PickingThresholds/UnrollingROC.Rmd)).